Zihao-Howard-Zhou/Simulation-Platform-for-UAV-network/README.md

 <img src="https://github.com/ZihaoZhouSCUT/Simulation-Platform-for-UAV-network/blob/master/img/pure_aloha.png" width="800px">
 </div>

+From the above illustration we can see that, it is not only two drones sending packets at the same time that cause packet collisions.
+If there is an overlap in the transmission time of two data packets, it means that collision occurrs.
+So in our project, each drone checks its inbox every very short interval and has several important things to do (as shown in the following figure):

+1. delete the packet records in its inbox whose distance from the current time is greater than twice the maximum packet transmission delay.
+This reduces computational overhead because these packets are guaranteed to have already been processed and will not interfere with packets that have not yet been processed
+2. check the packet records in the inbox to see which packet has been transmitted in its entirety
+3. if there is such a record, then find other packets that overlap with this packet in transmission time in the inbox records of all drones, and use them to calculate SINR.

 ### Mobility model
 Mobility model is one of the most important mudules to show the characteristics of UAV network more realistically.
 In this project, **Gauss-Markov 3D mobility model**, **Random Walk 3D mobility model** and **Random Waypoint 3D mobility model** have been implemented.
 Specifically, since it is quite difficult to achieve continuous movement of drone in discrete time simulation, we set a "position_update_interval" to update the positions of drones periodically, that is, it is assumed that the drone moves continuously within this time interval.
 If the time interval "position_update_interval" is smaller, the simulation accuracy will be higher, but the corresponding simulation time will be longer.
 There will be a trade-off.
 Besides, the time interval that drone updates its direction can also be set manually.
 The trajectories of a single drone within 100 second of the simulation under the two mobility models are shown as follows: